-Heart’s mission is to ensure that all elementary students develop the strong foundation in math and enthusiasm for academics needed for long-term success, by helping schools use volunteers as tutors.
-View Heart’s 2017 Annual Report here.
+Heart Math Tutoring’s mission is to ensure that all elementary students develop the strong foundation in math and enthusiasm for academics needed for long-term success, by helping schools use volunteers as tutors.
+View Heart Tutoring’s 2019 Annual Report here.

-Heart uses 45-minute, research-based, one-on-one assessments, adapted from Kathy Richardson’s Assessing Math Concepts with the guidance of CMS elementary math specialists, to measure progress across twelve foundational math concepts that are proven to be critical for long-term success in math.
+Heart Tutoring uses 45-minute, research-based, one-on-one assessments, adapted from Kathy Richardson’s Assessing Math Concepts with the guidance of CMS elementary math specialists, to measure progress across twelve foundational math concepts that are proven to be critical for long-term success in math.
 The program target, established under the guidance of CMS and UNC Charlotte, is that students show growth in 2+ concepts.
-80% of 2016/17 Heart students grew in four or more concept areas – double Heart’s goal!
+78% of 2018/19 Heart Tutoring students grew in four or more concept areas – double Heart Math Tutoring’s goal!

-Third party evaluation of the program in 2017 also found positive impact on math growth on NC End of Grade Tests (EOGs) and NWEA MAP.
+Third party evaluation of the program in 2017 also found positive impact on math growth on NC End of Grade Tests (EOGs).

-99% of volunteers would recommend tutoring with Heart to friends and colleagues, and 96% believed they had a positive influence on students.
+96% of volunteers would recommend tutoring with Heart Tutoring to friends and colleagues, and 94% believed they had a positive influence on students.

 Conceptual Focus Areas